GeyserExtensionists/GeyserModelEngine/README.md

 # Current issues

 * Multi-textures are not supported
-* Please report any bugs (discord: https://discord.gg/NNNaUdAbpP)
+* Please report any bugs

 # FAQ

 ### Where can I contact you?
-You can contact me on our Discord: https://discord.gg/NNNaUdAbpP
+You can contact us on our Discord: https://discord.gg/NNNaUdAbpP